AsliAmb/CRCi/README.md

 # Introduction:

-CRCi is a computational framework that incorporates two multinomial logistic regression models, for cohort and single sample-based subtype predictions, that are based on PSI (percent spliced-in) values from 29 exon-skipping events.
+CRCi is a computational framework that incorporates two multinomial logistic regression models, for cohort and single sample-based Consensus Molecular Subtype predictions, that are based on PSI (percent spliced-in) values from 29 exon-skipping events.

 # Installation:

-Clone the CRCi_models repository and change current directory to CRCi_models/src
+Clone the CRCi repository and change current directory to CRCi/src

 In your terminal run the following command to build and install the package:
 ```python setup.py install```